Kartones/flask-calendar/README.md

 List of new features added to the original project commits

+- 2018-02-03: Basic user authentication and authorization.
+There is no user creation so password needs to be manually created and stored into the users data json (salted SHA256 hexdigest).
+At least authorization is easily managed just adding authorized user ids to corresponding calendar json section.
 - 2018-01-27: Reconvert `<br>` to `\n` upon edition.
 Cleanup of past hidden repetition task instances (when saving a calendar and month changes).
 Improved tests (more to come).
 - 2018-01-09: Bring back action buttons for small (phone) screens.
 Improved (less terrible) favicon and colors.
 - 2017-12-22: "Hide" button to remove individual instances of repetitive/recurrent tasks